OCC exists to encourage COLLABORATION

 OCC HISTORY

 In 2016 The Evangelical Fellowship of Canada sponsored the “Canadian Evangelical Mission Engagement Survey,” inviting 1400 pastors to provide their definition of “mission.”
-The result was responses that were passionate but also confusingly diverse.
+The results were passionate but confusingly diverse responses.
 To explore this outcome, the EFC convened a one-day consultation entitled, “Our Common Calling and the Language of Mission,” to explore potential common language.

 In June 2018 leaders from across Canada gathered at the “Future Fit Consultation” to discuss the changing context for global missions work originating in Canada.
 Many participants expressed the desire for ongoing conversation that would continue to draw on all four sectors (the “four A’s”) represented at the Consultation: Agency, Assembly (local church and denomination), Academy and Agora (workplace).
 They recognized also that local and global mission efforts must come together as we consider our response to God at work in Canada and around the world.